tceccarini/FPGAlix/docs/FPGAlix/01_Hardware.md

 implements with a global clock buffer rather than ordinary fabric routing.

-### 4.2 The reset problem
+### 3.2 The reset problem

 The domain's reset is controlled by a single `sw_release` register bit, reachable from `sys_clk` (offset 0x0 on the main Avalon-MM bus).
-A synchronizer for it can't be built the ordinary way: logic sitting in the `pclk` domain normally needs `pclk` edges to deassert its reset cleanly, but `pclk` itself doesn't exist while the camera is held in reset, so waiting on it to release its own gating reset would deadlock.
+A synchronizer for it cannot be built the ordinary way: logic sitting in the `pclk` domain normally needs `pclk` edges to deassert its reset cleanly, but `pclk` itself does not exist while the camera is held in reset, so waiting on it to release its own gating reset would deadlock.

 `pclk_reset_controller` resolves this by deriving two separate reset